 These stories and images will be an invaluable asset to use on Capitol Hill as I advocate the importance of supporting and funding parks and recreation with our political leaders.

 Thank you to everyone at the Knoxville Parks and Recreation Department, it was a treat to meet with so many of their committed and inspirational team!
 A special thank you to Kathleen Gibi, our gracious host, who facilitated the visit and showed us some of what Knoxville has to offer; Kathleen almost inspired a move to the South.
 For more about Knoxville, look for my article featuring Knoxville’s Mayor Madeline Rogero in the June issue of Parks & Recreation Magazine.

-Sage Learn is the Government Affairs Manager for NRPA.
+Sage Learn is NRPA's Government Affairs Manager.